Hexen II: Hammer of Thyrion 1.4.3

 --------------------------------------

-Your game saves and configuration files are stored in a folder
+Your game saves and configuration files are stored under .hexen2 in

 For the Mission Pack, they are stored under ~/.hexen2/portals